psse-cpu/se-1223-error-handling-slides/regex.md

 #### Sample Run

 <pre style="font-size: 0.425em">
-Welcome to the CPU e-Learning chatbot
+Welcome to the CPU Engg e-Learning chatbot
 Pls. enter your details in this format... name / course & year / contact #: / BSECE-4 / 09191234567
 Please check that you are following the correct format.